Penetration Testing Insurance

 Technology errors and omissions insurance

-Tech E&O covers lawsuits related to the quality of your work, such as failure to identify a security issue that later leads to a data breach.
-It's also called professional liability insurance.
+Tech E&O covers lawsuits related to the quality of your work, such as a client who suffers a data breach because your business failed to identify a vulnerability.

 BEST FOR